 HOW: We invest in organizations that fight efforts to weaken and end government protections.

 - Fund proactively.
 Food stamps (SNAP) are the primary bulwark against hunger in the United States.
 They provide necessary supplements that help families stay housed because they do not need to choose between rent and food.
 SNAP serves millions of people across the country and promotes long-term health and well-being, especially in children.
 Our grant to the Center on Budget and Policy Priorities helped convince policymakers around the country to prevent proposed harmful cuts to this program.

 - Fund multisector campaigns.
 The administration plans to roll out new regulations to fundamentally change legal immigration in the United States by imposing a wealth test and expanding deportations based on people’s use of public safety net programs.
 Butler funded the National Immigration Law Center and National Housing Law Project for advocacy and litigation to protect immigrant families by fighting these harmful changes.

-WHAT: We support work to abolish the US death penalty.
+WHAT: A centralized campaign—The 8th Amendment Project—works to abolish the death penalty.